1954 Cotton Bowl Classic: Game summary

 After trading punts on the opening pair of offensive possessions, midway through the first quarter Alabama's Bart Starr intercepted a LeRoy Fenstemaker pass and returned it to the Rice 48-yard line.
 On the ensuing possession, Alabama scored its only points of the contest after Tommy Lewis capped the drive with a two-yard touchdown run and a 6–0 lead.
 Rice responded with a trio of long touchdown runs by Dicky Moegle to take a 21–6 lead into the fourth quarter.
 Moegle's first score came on a 79-yard run on the first play of the second quarter.

 Midway through the second, Moegle was awarded a touchdown on one of the more infamous plays in college football history.
 After taking the handoff from quarterback LeRoy Fenstemaker, Moegle broke free for what was to be a deemed 95-yard touchdown run.
 In what was dubbed the "12th man tackle," Alabama running back Tommy Lewis left the Alabama bench, entered the field of play and tackled Moegle at the Alabama 42-yard line, apparently believing that even if the 5-yard penalty for illegal participation were enforced, his illegal move would have still stopped the score.
 However, referee Cliff Shaw instead awarded Moegle a 95-yard touchdown on the play under the palpably unfair act rule, which accounts for situations when a flagrant rule violation prevents a player from scoring by awarding the score anyway.
 As humorously reported in the Reading Eagle, "The incident became the first in bowl game history where a man on the bench tackled a runner, and also the first where a runner received credit for a touchdown while flat on his back 38 [sic] yards from the goal line."

 Moegle's final touchdown came in the third quarter on a 37-yard run to cap a 67-yard drive for the Owls.
 For the game, Moegle rushed for 265 yards on 11 carries for an average of 24.1 yards per attempt.
 Rice scored the final points of the game early in the fourth quarter when Buddy Grantham rushed 7-yards for a touchdown to cap a 75-yard drive and bring the final score to 28–6.

+Aftermath

+Lewis later explained his tackle by saying that he "was just too full of Alabama."
+Lewis and Moegle later appeared together on The Ed Sullivan Show.

+Rice returned to the Cotton Bowl Classic four years later but did not win a bowl game again until the 2008 Texas Bowl.

+Alabama's next Cotton Bowl Classic appearance was 14 years later, its first of four under legendary coach Bear Bryant.
+The Crimson Tide did not win the Cotton Bowl until January 1981.